cylc/cylc-doc/src/7-to-8/major-changes/platforms.rst

            # Without a hosts, platform name is used as a single host.

        [[pbs_local]]
-           # Some compute with PBS takes local submissions
+           # Some computer with PBS, that takes local job submissions
            job runner = pbs
            hosts = localhost

        [[slurm_supercomputer]]
-           # This compute with slurm requires you to use a login node.
+           # This computer with slurm requires you to use a login node.
            hosts = login_node01, login_node02  # Cylc will pick a host.
            job runner = slurm